-Restoring the Balance of the Agile Software Development
+Restoring the Proportion of the Agile Software Development

 After 25 years of experience, 3 acquisitions, and over 300 products, we have decided to share some of the knowledge we have gained from working in this industry.